Tom grew up in North Wales where he began learning the Oboe aged 10

 He studied at the Junior Royal Northern College of Music where he was taught by Rachael Pankhurst and was a member of both the National Youth Orchestra of Wales and the National Youth Orchestra of Great Britain for a number of years.

-Tom graduated from the Royal Academy of Music in the summer of 2017 shortly before joining the Philharmonia Orchestra as their new Joint Principal Oboe just a couple of months later at the age of 22.
-While at the Academy he studied with his predecessor at the Philharmonia, Christopher Cowie, and London Philharmonic principal Ian Hardwick.
-Tom is now a professor of oboe at the Royal Academy of Music, a role he undertook only a year following completion of his own studies there.
+Tom graduated from the Academy in the summer of 2017 shortly before joining the Philharmonia Orchestra as their new Joint Principal Oboe just a couple of months later at the age of 22.
+While at the Academy he studied with his predecessor at the Philharmonia, Christopher Cowie and London Philharmonic principal Ian Hardwick.
+He undertook his role as an oboe professor at the Academy after only one year following completion of his studies.

-Tom’s career so far, outside of the Philharmonia, has led him to play Principal Oboe with The London Symphony Orchestra, BBC Symphony Orchestra, Royal Liverpool Philharmonic Orchestra, the BBC National Orchestra of Wales, Aurora Orchestra and he can be heard on many film and commercial soundtracks.
+Tom’s career, outside of the Philharmonia, has led him to play Principal Oboe with almost all professional symphony orchestras in the UK including The London Symphony Orchestra, London Philharmonic Orchestra, BBC Symphony Orchestra, Royal Liverpool Philharmonic Orchestra, the BBC National Orchestra of Wales, Aurora Orchestra and can be heard on many film and commercial soundtracks.
 He regularly plays and tours with the Academy of St Martin in the Fields, with whom he has travelled to America and all over Europe.